TassioCarmo/havard-cs50x-week4-memory/README.md

 dynamically allocated memory comes from the heap and static come from the stack

 always check for null after malloc because it can give you a null if it doesn't find it

+three golden rules
+- Everyblock allocated to malloc must be freed
+- Only free things you "malloced"
+- Never free things more than once